-Some of the most famous drug overdoses and notable tragedies are listed here.
+Some of the most notable tragedies are listed here.
 It is important to remember who we have lost and honor their memories by embracing the path of recovery.

 Below you will find a list of the many celebrities whose lives and careers were cut short due to drug overdose.

 The legendary Nirvana frontman struggled with heroin addiction and chronic depression throughout his star-crossed life.
 In March of 1994 he overdosed on a combination of champagne and Rohypnol and checked into a detox program.
 Later that year, on April 27, he died from an apparent self-inflicted gunshot to the head at the tender age of 27.